navishjindal/Omoi/README.md

 ## 🌍 UN Sustainable Development Goals (SDGs)

-Amplify is built with a global vision to reduce barriers and foster inclusivity, directly aligning with the **United Nations 17 Sustainable Development Goals**:
+Omoi is built with a global vision to reduce barriers and foster inclusivity, directly aligning with the **United Nations 17 Sustainable Development Goals**:

 ### 🎯 Goal 10: Reduced Inequalities
 By providing a tool that allows neurodivergent individuals to communicate as fast and seamlessly as neurotypical individuals, we are dismantling the social and technological barriers that lead to exclusion.